 Earned Income Tax Credit (EITC).
-For 2016, the maximum EITC amount available is $6,269 for taxpayers filing jointly who have 3 or more qualifying children, up from a total of $6,242 for tax year 2015.
+For 2017, the maximum EITC amount available is $6,318 for taxpayers filing jointly who have 3 or more qualifying children.
 The revenue procedure has a table providing maximum credit amounts for other categories, income thresholds and phase-outs.

 Lifetime Learning Credit.
 As with the Hope Scholarship Credit, income restrictions apply to the Lifetime Learning Credit.
-For 2016, the adjusted gross income amount used by joint filers to determine the reduction in the Lifetime Learning Credit is $111,000, up from $110,000 for tax year 2015.
+For 2017, the adjusted gross income amount used by joint filers to determine the reduction in the Lifetime Learning Credit is $56,000 ($112,000) for joint filers

 Transportation and Parking Benefits.
-For 2016, the monthly limitation for the qualified transportation fringe benefit remains at $130 for transportation, but rises to $255 for qualified parking, up from $250 for tax year 2015.
+For 2017, the monthly limitation for the qualified transportation fringe benefit is $255 for transportation in a commuter highway vehicle or any transit pass, as well as qualified parking.

 Find out when you'll receive your federal and state refund.